superzrb126/learning/Engine-1.11.0.md

 ### Distribution

+* Fix a panic that occurred when pulling an images with 0 layers ([#21222](https://github.com/docker/docker/pull/21222))
+* Fix a panic that could occur on error while pushing to a registry with a misconfigured token service (https://github.com/docker/docker/pull/21030)
 * `docker login` will no longer prompt for an email ([#20565](https://github.com/docker/docker/pull/20565))
 * Docker will now fallback to registry V1 if no basic auth credentials are available ([#20241](https://github.com/docker/docker/pull/20241))
 * `docker login` now handles token using the implementation found in [docker/distribution](https://github.com/docker/distribution) ([#20832](https://github.com/docker/docker/pull/20832))